mp30028/reference-projects/01-notes/c-create-self-signed-certificate/main-notes.md

 This exception crops up when using self signed certificates because of a missing **root CA certificate** in the jvm's keystore.<br/>
 To fix the issue it is necessary to import a **CA root certificate** into the JVM trust store<br/>

 1. Locate the java home.
-On windows powershell run `gcm -All java`
+On windows powershell run `gcm -All java` or `Get-Command -All java`
 ![02-java-home-location](./images/02-java-home-location.png)

 2. Change dir to java home bin e.g. `cd 'C:\Program Files\Java\jdk-21.0.1\bin\'`